MelaniaRac/cheese-store-api/README.md

 ## Future Work

-- Introduce an `Order` entity to capture purchases of cheese products, including quantity, order date and total cost + service method for sales/day
+- Work in Progress (see latest commits): Introduce an `Order` entity to capture purchases of cheese products, including quantity, order date and total cost + service method for sales/day

 ## Resources